Nazrul Kamaruzaman

-Muhammad Nazrul bin Kamaruzaman (born 29 March 1993) is a Malaysian footballer who plays as a striker Malaysia M3 League club KSR Sains.
+Muhammad Nazrul bin Kamaruzaman (born 29 March 1993) is a Malaysian professional footballer who plays as a striker.

 Club careers

 A product of Bukit Jalil Sports School, Nazrul has played for Harimau Muda B and the youth team of Selangor FA.
 He left Selangor at the end of 2013, never having played for the first team despite becoming top scorer for the Selangor youth team (18 goals) in the 2013 Malaysia President Cup.
 Subsequently, in 2014 Nazrul joined cross-town team, Kuala Lumpur based Sime Darby F.C., where he made his senior professional debut.
 His first senior goal was scored in a 3–2 win against league leaders at the time Terengganu FA on 22 March 2014.